indigo-astronomy/indigo/indigo_drivers/guider_asi/README.md

 ## Status: Stable

-Driver is developped without the physical hardware and tested by ZWO with:
+Driver is developed without the physical hardware and tested by ZWO with:
 * ZWO ASI USB-ST4 guider adapter